-In Latin America: Provided by Natixis Investment Managers S.A.
+In Latin America: Provided by Natixis Investment Managers International.

 In Uruguay: Provided by Natixis Investment Managers Uruguay S.A., a duly registered investment advisor, authorised and supervised by the Central Bank of Uruguay.
-Office: San Lucar 1491, oficina 102B, Montevideo, Uruguay, CP 11500.
+Office: San Lucar 1491, Montevideo, Uruguay, CP 11500.
 The sale or offer of any units of a fund qualifies as a private placement pursuant to section 2 of Uruguayan law 18,627.